 Name of the party involved () ((host) indicates a host Party) Private and/ or public entity(ies) project participants () (as applicable) Kindly indicate if the party involved wishes to be considered as project participant (yes/no) Brazil (host) Tecnovolt Centrais Elétricas Ltda (private) No () In accordance with CDM modalities and procedures, at the time of making the CDM-PDD public at the stage of validation, a party involved may not have provided its approval.
-At the time of requesting registration, the approval by the party(ies) involved is required
+At the time of requesting registration, the of validation, a party involved may not have provided its approval.
+At the time of requesting registration, th approval by the party(ies) involved is required